graphery/graphane-doc/src/guide/svg/11-CSS.md

 You can use `class` attribute for reference to styles.

-## In Graphane

-### scoped style by template

-General styles are not usable within the `g-composer` component.

-CSS variables can be used.

-You can define a STYLE in the template, and it will be used inside the component.

-### style

-With the SVG Graphane API you can use the `.style` object to access its child properties as methods.
-Its properties are now methods with the same name as the original property name: If you need to get any style property value, you can use the method without a parameter, and it returns the current style value:

-### class

-You can use the `.classList` object and its methods:
+By the API, you can use the `.classList` object and its methods:

 - `.classList.contains( class )` - returns true if the list contains the given class, otherwise false.